 Recommended Remediation: Any Cadet brand heater on the recall list should be replaced immediately.
 Repairs to these units, such as limit switch replacement, are no longer considered an acceptable remediation method by the CPSC.
-Cadet models not listed above have not been recalled and do not need replacing.
-Information on how to identify the recalled models and a cross reference chart showing the correct replacement heater assembly may be obtained at: http://cadetheat.com/support/install-help#replace-heater.

 K. Appliance and Equipment

 Any appliances or equipment identified by the CPSC as subject to recall must be identified.
 The PCA Consultant should be aware of recalled appliances and equipment, and make recommendations for replacement or repair consistent with the CPSC guidelines.
 Any costs for the necessary repair or replacement of recalled equipment should be included in the Cost Estimate Schedules.